COSC3020/divide-and-conquer-sum-noahvogt1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-The runtime of the algorithm that I made was 1324 ms which seems slow however I ran it over an array of size 10,000,000.
-The array gets split into 3 sub arrays and then splits again, giving us log(n) and when we divide the into the subarrays, we are splitting effectivly into the whole array giving us $\Theta$ = nlog(n)
+The runtime of the algorithm that I made was 1324ms which seems slow however I ran it over an array of size 10,000,000.
+The array in the end is just going over each spot in the array by seperating them recursivly and adding them when falling out of recursion on therefor since it only ends up itterating over the whole array once. $\Theta$ = n.
+The splicing is merely just a constant multiple so it is not taken into account.